What is a cooperative and how does it function?

 b.)
 Watching teacher's children during a teacher meeting day

 c.)
-Watching children of prospective parents during the Open House dates in January and February
+Watching children of prospective parents during Open House

 d.)
 Purchasing and delivering supplies approximately three times during the year